Number : Season 1, serial 2 of 8.

 7) “The Rescue”

-Plot : The Doctor, Susan, Ian and Barbara, land the Tardis on a strange dead world, which has petrified animals and forests.
+Plot : The Doctor, Susan, Ian and Barbara, land the Tardis on a strange dead alien world; which has petrified animals and forests.
 They see a bright shiny futuristic city in the distance and decide to investigate.

 Whats bad : The Thal’s look like blonde catwalk models, rather than mutated people.
-They should have gone a bit more bold, with the Thal makeup.
+They should have gone more bold, with the Thal makeup.

-Review With Spoilers : The Daleks is the second serial of season 1 and the first time, that the Doctor crosses paths with the Daleks (not including the later conceived time-line crossover with Tom Baker’s Genesis Of The Daleks).
+Review With Spoilers : The Daleks is the second serial of season 1.
+It is the first time, that the Doctor crosses paths with the Daleks (not including the later conceived time-line crossover and origin story of Fourth Doctor – Tom Baker’s Genesis Of The Daleks).

-The close quarter filming angles – and electronica SFX, help build a tense and claustrophobic feel.
-Especially once the quartet get to the Dalek city.
+The close quarter filming angles – and electronica SFX, help build a tense and realised claustrophobic feel.
+Especially, once the quartet get to and begin exploring the Dalek city.

-We also get the iconic moment of the Dalek’s first appearance on screen, when a lost Barbara is harrassed by a sink plunger; from the Dalek’s viewpoint.
+We also get the iconic moment of the Dalek’s first appearance, when a lost Barbara is harrassed by a sink plunger; from the Dalek’s own viewpoint.

-These Daleks, though; for now, are confined to running around on static electric floor 9panels, within their city.
-Unable to leave the city, at least until later adventures have them invading Earth.
+These Daleks, though; for now, are confined to running around on static electric floor-panels, within their city.
+Unable to leave, at least until later adventures have them moving beyond and invading other worlds.

-All of the events that transpire here, blame-wise – can be laid at the Doctor’s door.
-By selfishly pretending that the Tardis requires a resupply of mercury, as a ruse to persuade the others to go have a closer look at the Dalek city.
+All of the events that transpire here, blame-wise – can be laid at the Doctor’s feet.
+By (selfishly) pretending that the Tardis requires a resupply of mercury, as a ruse to persuade the others – to go have a closer look at the Dalek city and risk their lives.

-Later on, Ian is put in charge of the Tardis component and he accidentaly drops it during their escape from the city.
-The quartet have to return once again but this time they take a few Thals with them, in an attempted revolution.
+Later on, Ian is put in charge of the replacement Tardis component and accidentally drops it during the escape from the city.
+The quartet have to return once again but this time they take a group of Thals with them, in an attempted revolution.

 “The only interest we have in the Thals, is their TOTAL EXTERMINATION!”
 Dalek.

-Talking of the Thals, they are all 6-foot tall blond and green skinned attractive young actors.
+Talking of the Thals, they are all 6-foot tall blond, green skinned and attractive young actors.
 I suppose that this was supposed to be a twist on the fact that before we met them, the Daleks referred to the Thals as “mutants”.
-Which made us expect them to be alot more mutated and scarier-looking, than they infact turned out to
+Which made us expect them to be alot more mutated and scarier-looking; than they infact turned out to be.

-Anyhow, they should have made the Thals look abit more weird looking, to show the harsh desert conditions of living within the high-levels of radiation, on planet Skaro.
+They should have gone all in and made the Thals more weird-looking, to show the harsh desert conditions and living within the high-levels of radiation; on planet Skaro.

-It did make me wonder though, what was inside the Dalek shells, if they consider the Thal’s to be mutated.
-The Doctor and Ian later find out, after they remove the insides of a disabled Dalek, using a blanket but all we get to see is a weird green hand (or claw) poking out of the blanket.
+It does make one wonder though, what is actually inside the Dalek shells, if the Daleks consider that the Thals themselves are grossly mutated.
+The Doctor and Ian find out, after they remove the insides of a disabled Dalek, using a blanket but all we get to see is a weird green hand (or claw) poking out of the wrapped blanket.

-They remade The Daleks into a big-budget feature film, the same year; called Doctor Who & The Daleks – starring Peter Cushing, as the Doctor.
-It used almost exactly the same script and setup, as the television serial but none of the TV actors featured.
+They remade The Daleks into a big-budget colour feature-film, the same year; called Doctor Who & The Daleks – starring Peter Cushing, as the Doctor.
+It used almost exactly the same script and setup, as the television serial but none of the TV actors here; featured.

 ⭐⭐⭐⭐⭐ (5/5)